Josip Lisac: Work

-With Dunja Fališevac and Darko Novaković he edited the anthology Hrvatska književna baština (2002–2005).
-At the University of Zadar he was the initiator and the editor-in-chief of the journal Croatica et Slavica Iadertina.
-He currently serves as an editor of the magazine Čakavska rič. and also collaborates on the publications of the Miroslav Krleža Lexicographical Institute.
-He edited reprints of many works of Croatian writers and philologists (Faust Vrančić, Jakov Pletikosa, Stjepan Ivšić, Vinko Nikolić, Zlatko Pochobradsky).
-In collaboration with sister Terezija Zemljić he published a chronicle of Šibenik's female Franciscans Knjigu od uspomene (Šibenik, 2005).
+With Dunja Fališevac and Darko Novaković, Lisac edited the anthology Hrvatska književna baština (2002–2005).
+At the University of Zadar, he was the initiator and the editor-in-chief of the journal Croatica et Slavica Iadertina.
+He currently serves as an editor of the magazine Čakavska rič and also collaborates on the publications of the Miroslav Krleža Lexicographical Institute.
+He edited reprints of many of the works of Croatian writers and philologists, including (Faust Vrančić, Jakov Pletikosa, Stjepan Ivšić, Vinko Nikolić, Zlatko Pochobradsky).
+In collaboration with sister Terezija Zemljić, he published a chronicle of Šibenik's female Franciscans Knjigu od uspomene (Šibenik, 2005).